Mélovin: 2015–2016: X-Factor Ukraine

-2017–present: Eurovision attempts and new song(s)
+2017–2018: Eurovision

 On 17 January 2017, Bocharov was announced as one of the 23 competitors in Vidbir 2017, the Ukrainian national selection for the Eurovision Song Contest 2017, with the song "Wonder".
 Bocharov competed in the third semi-final on 18 February 2017, where he placed second and qualified to the final as one of the top two finishers.
 In the semi-final, he received the highest number of televotes from the Ukrainian public but only placed fourth with the jury consisting of Konstantin Meladze, Jamala, and Andriy Danylko.
 The final was held on 25 February 2017.
 Bocharov placed third, after receiving the highest number of televotes from the Ukrainian public again, but placing second-to-last with the jury.

 The following year, Bocharov confirmed his return to Vidbir on 16 January 2018 after being confirmed as one of the 18 competing acts in Vidbir 2018 with the song "Under the Ladder".
 He competed in the second semi-final on 17 February 2018, where he qualified to the final as one of the top three finishers, placing first with the highest number of televotes from the Ukrainian public and second-highest number of jury votes from the jury consisting of Jamala, Danylko, and Eugene Filatov.
 He won the final on 24 February and thus represented Ukraine in the Eurovision Song Contest 2018 in Lisbon, Portugal.
 He placed 17th in the voting in Eurovision Song Contest 2018 final, gaining only eleven points from juries of 43 countries and 119 points from televiewers all around the world.
-After Eurovision 2018, he went on to release his new single "That's Your Role", which has had many views on YouTube.
-He won the second season of the Masked Singer Ukraine in December 2021.
+After Eurovision 2018, he went on to release his new single "That's Your Role".

+2019–present: other ventures

+Bocharov won the second season of The Masked Singer Ukraine in December 2021.